 Extra virgin olive oil obtained from one olive variety.

-A botanical term indicating evergreen tree of the Oleaceae family that gives olive fruit to obtain olive oil.
+Olea Europea is a botanical term indicating evergreen tree of the Oleaceae family that gives olive fruit to obtain olive oil.

 An olive grove is a small group of Olea europaea trees.

 'Olive oil' is the lowest grade of the olive oils and contains partially refined oil.
 You're probably better off using sunflower oil than olive oil that is not extra virgin olive oil.
 Avoid anything labelled simply 'olive oil'.

 Olive pomace is a by-product of the extraction process of olive oil is composed of skins, rest of pulp, and stone pieces.